mattkime/get-cursor-position-fail/README.md

 This repo was created to show yarn, as included in the offical docker image, fail to install `get-cursor-position`

+Running `docker build .` from the repo directory results in -

 ```
 [4/4] Building fresh packages...
 error /home/mup/node_modules/get-cursor-position: Command failed.